xuankimtran/docs-1/pages/katalon-analytics/docs/load-balancing-agents.md

 To do so, Katalon TestOps distributes Test Executions over Agents to optimize Remote Execution efficiency.

-Each Agent can be configured with a unique threshold.
+Each Agent can be configured with a unique Threshold.
 Test Executions can then be setup to minimize Agent idleness.

 > Requirements:
 >